datasektionen/bawang/README.md

 # Bawang
-node express react
+node express react isomorphic

 Warning, application may include traces of black client-server side rendering magic.
-But don't be afraid, just take a look into components/bawang.jsx and you should feel right at home.
+But don't be afraid, just take a look into components/bawang.jsx and you should feel right at home, except for the weird inline CSS, WOOPS.

+You may ask, "why so fucking complicated just for a simple site?".
+To that I say, "BECAUSE WE CAN!".
+No but seriously, when you get the chance, try out new stuff it's kind of fun.

+If you are so hipster, why not Flux?
+One thing at a time.

+## State Magic
+This application only has tree states to keep track of, the news, the events and language for the front-page.
+The language is chosen by the server depending on accept-header, then a cookie is set for that user.
+The initial state is sent and stored in window.\_state and then rendered locally.

 ## Setup